How to Choose the Right Backpack for Your Adventure

 Know Your Trip Length and Load Needs

 Short overnight?
 You might need 30–40L.
 A week-long hike?
 Think 50–70L.
-Choose capacity based on what you’ll carry.
+Choose capacity based on what you’ll carry — and your comfort level when loaded.

 Understand Backpack Capacities